freemansoft/flutter-embedded/README_IOS.md

 ## What the app does

-This currently supports unidirectional messaging.
+This currently supports bidirectional messaging.

+### From Flutter to iOS

 1. The Flutter code posts a message to the `BasicMessageChannel` on startup
 2. The Flutter code posts a message to the `BasicMessageChannel` every time the increment butotn is pressed.
+3. The iOS code listens on a `FlutterBasicMessageChannel`
-3. The iOS code logs received messages via `print()`.
+4. The iOS code logs received messages via `print()`.
 They show up in the XCode log pane.

+### From iOS to Flutter

+1. **Shake** the device using `Device -> Shake`
+2. The iOS code posts an `{action:increment}` message to the `FlutterBasicMessageChannel`
+3. The Flutter code listens for the `{action:incremnt}` message and increments the counter.
+4. The flutter code logs the received message.

 ## Installation Instructions